Kleissner/BitSnail/README.md

 go get -u github.com/btcsuite/btcd/wire
 ```

-To compile the project (on Windos this will create the `BitSnail.exe`):
+To compile the project (on Windows this will create the `BitSnail.exe`):

 ```
 go build